 “Without the help and support of Nebraska donors, this project would not have been possible,” Kamenskiy said.

-This is part two of an eight-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
+This is part two of a seven-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
 Look for next week’s contribution discussing the second project that gives insight into artery disease.